 As a Unix-based system, Linux has a unique file system layout compared to Windows.
 Understanding how to navigate directories and manage files is essential for working on the command line.
-In this article, we cover the basics of file system navigation using pwd
+In this article, we cover the basics of file system navigation using pwd, ls, and cd.

 pwd